 New report reveals the happiest place to live in Northamptonshire

-The life satisfaction of people in Northamptonshire is below the national average, according to official Government figures.
+The happiness of people in Northamptonshire is below the national average, according to official Government figures.

 The Personal Wellbeing in the UK report released every year by the Office for National Statistics ranks local authorities in terms of the life satisfaction of its residents.